jkubaile/ember-crud-mirage-example/README.md

 </div>
 ```

-* Open the router file and change it to:
+* Open the route file and change it to:
 ```
 import Ember from 'ember';